justine-human/android-debug-shell/README.md

 Custom Jython Plugin Overview
 =====================

-This tool is rather poorly named "android-ssl-bypass" in that bypassing SSL is far from all it does.
-It was initally presented at conference where bypassing ssl was its main purpose.
-However, it was created to be an extensible debugging tool that can be used for a variety of debugging tasks.
-It might be more aptly named something like "android-debug-shell", and probably will be changed to that at some point.
 This aims to provide a basic guide for creating your own simple debugging plugins for the tool using Jython.
 The plugins can be written in Java as well, but Jython is the easiest method for extensibility.

 The power of Jython is that it lets us easily use and Java classes in the classpath.
 So we can import the Java Class AbstractJDIPlugin and create a Python class which extends it in order to create a plugin that can be loaded by the tool.
 In the future when the APIs are more solid there will be real documentation, but for now there is only source code :).
 Some jargon: